giga-sec/gigaSec-Tech-Notes/3. Notes/Week 6 - Python.md

 When Running a python program
 -> `Source Code` is compiled into `Bytecode`
--> `Bytecode` is cached and stored in `.pyc` file.
-(Will be faster next time you re-runP the code)
+-> `Bytecode` is cached and stored in `.pyc` file. (runs faster after the first execution of file)

-It turns out, we can cache, or save, the interpreted version of our Python program, so it runs faster after the first time.
-And Python is actually partially compiled too, into an intermediate step called bytecode, which is then run by the interpreter.
+When source code is being modified,
+Will be recompiled and new bytecode files will be created again.
+**HOWEVER** in some occasions this may not be true --^ **Problem:** Python will execute the code using cached files causing you some troubles.
+                For instance, you fixed a bug but Python runs the buggy cached version